zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/create-project/create-project.md

 * A Chrome browser
 * A VB Studio instance and a separate VB instance

-## Task 1: Create a Project for a Visual Application
+## Task 1: Create a project for a visual application

 As someone who creates a project, you'll automatically become the project's owner, responsible for project management.
 For the purposes of this workshop, we'll assume that you're also the developer who will create the HR web application.